uipath-certification/uipath-certification.github.io/_posts/2020-9-9-orc-job-status-prevent-robot-deletion.md

 Option A is correct.

-If anything is in use, you cannot delete it.
-All the other options the robot is in use in some capacity.
+f a an attended or unattended UiPath robot is running, it cannot be deleted from UiPath Orchestrator.

-As a refresher, here are all the possible job states:
+As a refresher, here are all the possible UiPath Orchestrator job states:

 <table border="1" class="table table-striped">
 <tr>